Nandaka/PixivUtil2/readme.md

 - createapng

   Set to True to convert ugoira file to animated png.
 The default encoding settings is lossless encoding but very large file size.
   Required `createUgoira = True` and ffmpeg executeable.
+- createavif

+  Set to True to convert ugoira file to avif.
+The default encoding settings is lossless encoding with comparable filesizes to webp.
+  Required `createUgoira = True` and ffmpeg executeable.
 - deleteugoira